pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 type: fnb
 folder: /some/folder

-*Currently, you cannot import curriculum tags associated with questions through this feature.
-A future version of Entrada will support this function.*

 #How to import existing questions from ExamSoft

 Migrate Questions (only available to Medtech Admin)
 To import existing questions from another exam management tool, navigate to Admin>Manage Exams>Questions and click on Migrate Q’s.
 Indicate a folder you wish to populate and attach the appropriate file noting the requirement for plain text format.
 (See additional migration instructions here.)
 Then, click ‘Import Questions.’

-Migrate Images (only available to Medtech Admin?)
+Migrate Images (only available to Medtech Admin)
 To import existing images from another exam management tool, click on the Migrate Images tab.
 Attach the appropriate file noting the requirement for HTML format (should they select a folder or is there a question id it looks for?).
 Then, click ‘Import Question Images.’

-Migrate Responses (only available to Medtech Admin?)
+Migrate Responses (only available to Medtech Admin)
 To import existing responses from another exam management tool, click on the Migrate Responses tab.
 Attach the appropriate file noting the requirement for plain text format (should they select a folder or is there a question id it looks for?).
 Then, click ‘Import Responses.’